Calling service numbers

 Find out more

 These changes apply to every UK landline and mobile - not just your Vodafone phone.
-Visit the UK Calling website to find out more.
+Find out more on the UK Calling website.

 How much will your call cost?